 The EU also has a list of “non-cooperative tax jurisdictions“.

-The irony of these lists is, if the same criteria were used on many member countries, often many would be blacklisted themselves.
+The irony of these lists is, if the same criteria were used on many member countries, often.

 Regardless, Andorra is not listed (as a tax haven) on these blacklists.